 Indicators Indicator 3.2.1 The UoC shall determine which ingredients are eligible ingredients, and calculate the mass balance eligible volume following the instructions in Annex 5, recording the details of the calculation steps.
-Indicator 3.2.2 The UoC shall carry out the mass balance calculation annually, over a period of 12 months, January until December .
-Indicator 3.2.3 The UoC shall assess if processing ingredient prior to their use to manufacture the end product is likely to result in a change of m 5% by weight (volume) between the time of ingredient receiving and the time of its use.
+Indicator 3.2.2 The UoC shall carry out the mass balance calculation annually, over a period of 12 months, January until December 151 .
+Indicator 3.2.3 The UoC shall assess if processing ingredient prior to their use to manufacture the end product is likely to result in a change 152 of more than 5% by weight (volume) between the time of ingredient receiving and the time of its use.
 If so, the weight (volume) difference for pre-processing shall be determined and recorded, and shall be considered for the calculation of the mass balance eligible volume.
-Indicator 3.2.4 The UoC shall annually report the total volume of product sold under the mass balance model by using the template provided on the ASC website.
+Indicator 3.2.4 The UoC shall annually report the total volume of product sold under the mass balance production model by using the template provided on the ASC website.

-Scope Indicator 3.2.5 - Only UoCs using the Segregation Model
+Scope Indicator 3.2.5 - Only UoCs using the Segregation production model

+Indicators

-Indicators Indicator 3.2.5 The UoC shall annually report the total volume of product sold under the segregation model by using the template provided on the ASC website.
+Indicator 3.2.5 The UoC shall annually report the total volume of product sold unde segregation production model by using the template provided on the

+website.

-Other approaches for mass balance calculation will be reviewed by ASC and could be accepted in the future.
+151 Other approaches for mass balance calculation will be reviewed by ASC and could be accepted in the future.

-&lt;sup>152 For example, due to the extraction or addition of water, or removal of waste.
+152 For example, due to the extraction or addition of water, or removal of waste.